-With over 80% of the economy based on services, Cyprus has a wide range of expertise and experience to cater to the needs of international business.
 For companies and individuals requiring an ideal location to structure their investments into Europe, the Middle East and Africa, as well as Russia and Eastern Europe, Cyprus offers unique benefits that have already attracted thousands of companies.
 Key activities include international business structures such as holding and finance companies, shipping companies, forex and investment firms, trusts and investment funds.
-The most dominant activities include using Cyprus as a holding and finance company jurisdiction, thanks to the numerous tax benefits provided under Cypriot law.
-Cyprus has proven itself a resilient and dynamic business centre, despite being one of the smallest economies in the European Union.
-Although the country is still recovering from a recession, the professional services sector has proven formidable and grew by 5% on average in 2015, compared with 1% for the economy as a whole.
-Cyprus continues to offer one of the most business-friendly, international and cost-effective environments in the EU and with hydrocarbons exploration in its waters gaining momentum and drawing significant foreign investment, Cyprus’ energy know-how and service base are set to expand further.
+The country continues to offer one of the most pro-business, international and cost-effective environments in Europe and with hydrocarbons exploration in its waters gaining momentum and drawing significant foreign investment, Cyprus’ energy know-how and service base are also set to expand further.

 Holding & Trading Companies

-Cyprus continues to be one of the leading jurisdictions used by blue chip corporations and corporate planners to establish holding, trading and investment companies to channel investments into key markets worldwide.
-The current double tax treaties include most major Western ‘high tax’ countries, Russia, the majority of Central and Eastern European states, China, Iran and India.
-The popularity of the Cyprus Company has seen the jurisdiction grow to be one of the largest single foreign investors in Russia, Ukraine and India, and is uniquely used by local and foreign investors as a key pillar in their investment planning and tax strategies.
+Cyprus continues to be one of the leading jurisdictions used by blue-chip corporations and corporate planners to establish holding, trading and investment companies to channel investments into key markets worldwide.
+The current double tax treaties include most major Western ‘high-tax’ countries, Russia, the majority of central and eastern European states, China, Iran and India.
+The popularity of the Cyprus Company has seen the jurisdiction grow and it has become a structuring tool uniquely used by local and foreign investors as a key pillar in their investment planning and tax strategies.

 With an industry valued at more than €1 trillion globally, the importance of trusts in financial planning is undeniable.
-Cyprus has one of the most modern and favourable trust regimes in Europe and with an updated legal framework, the Cyprus trust has become an instrument of choice for many wealth advisors.
-The Cyprus Trust can be used in a range of international structures, because it is flexible enough to accommodate the objectives of the most demanding client.
+Cyprus has one of the most modern and favourable trust regimes in Europe and with an updated legal framework, the Cyprus Trust has become a popular instrument for many wealth advisors.
+The Cyprus Trust can be used in a range of international structures because it is flexible enough to accommodate the objectives of the most demanding client.
 These include: discretionary trusts, fixed trusts, trading trusts and purpose trusts.
-The main uses for Cyprus Trusts include: asset protection, estate planning, tax planning, charitable/purpose, confidentiality, wealth management/investment, share ownership/pension fund, insurance and protection against exchange control.
+The main uses for Cyprus Trusts include asset protection, estate and tax planning, charitable/purpose, confidentiality, wealth management/investment, share ownership/pension fund, insurance and protection against exchange control.
 Cyprus has a liberal tax system, under which the income of an international trust is tax exempt as long as it is earned outside of Cyprus.

-An increasing number of highnet- worth individuals are discovering Cyprus as the ideal place to live and work through a number of flexible and competitively priced structures combining investment flexibility with tax advantages.
-Cyprus is also attracting wealthy individuals wishing to relocate to the island and take advantage of favourable citizenship and residency schemes.
-With an extensive banking network and with the availability of a variety of investment vehicles, Cyprus is a natural hub for wealth management and family offices.
+An increasing number of high-net-worth individuals are discovering the benefits of Cyprus, and the island has become a financial base for a large number of extremely wealthy individuals from Europe, the Middle East and Asia.
+The number of flexible and competitively priced structures combining investment flexibility with tax advantages has also attracted individuals wishing to relocate to the island and take advantage of favourable citizenship and residency schemes.
+With an extensive banking network and the availability of a variety of investment vehicles, a growing fund industry as well as no taxation on capital gains or succession, Cyprus is a natural hub for wealth management and family offices.